KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 } Value;
 ```

-Here we're defining the Value struct which stores the type and the union which merges
+Via the enum `ValueType`, we're defining type IDs for all currently supported types.
-all the different supported types.
+This enum serves as the "tag" part of our tagged union.
 In case you're unfamiliar with what the `union` keyword does, it basically overlays
 all its members over the same memory.
-The fields `as_integer` and `as_float` physically occupy the same memory.
+The fields `as_integer` and `as_float` physically occupy the same space.
 If we omitted the `union`, all members would be laid out consecutively.
 We would waste the memory of the types that we don't use.
 By using a `union` we reduce the minimum size of the `Value` struct from the sum of all